We surveyed our email list twice a year and asked them what type of topics they wanted to see more of on the blog and in our email newsletters.

 To truly be able to manage your energy well, you have to know yourself.
 I know that I have the most energy in the mornings, so I do my hardest, deepest work tasks then.

 This quote from this Harvard Business Review article really stuck out to me about energy management: “The core problem with working longer hours is that time is a finite resource.
 Energy is a different story.

 Figure out when you are most productive and make sure those hours are filled with your deepest work.

-And if you can, get rid of the most energy depleting tasks that you aren’t good at — outsource or get rid of them all together.
+And if you can, get rid of the most energy-depleting tasks that you aren’t good at — outsource or get rid of them altogether.

 As we mentioned, we definitely don’t have this time management thing all figured out and there are days we feel stressed, overwhelmed, and exhausted from all of the things we need to get done but we try and give ourselves a break.

 Each day is an opportunity to improve ourselves, which is the best that anyone can do.
 We’re here cheering for you, all the way!